Clubs & Organizations

 Delta Omicron Pi was founded in 1961 by six women at the request of the Dean of Women.
 Our six founding members created Delta Pi with a spirit to follow the model of a national sorority.
 Since then, Delta Pi has built a strong tradition on Emory & Henry’s campus.

 Our goals are honesty to ourselves and others; loyalty to our sisterhood, college and community; and purity by observing the highest ideals of womanhood.
-Our current sisters are some of the most active women on campus.
 Delta Pis are members of Psi Chi, Sigma Tau Delta, Phi Eta Sigma, Emory & Henry’s honors program, Emory & Henry’s marching band, various athletic teams, spiritual life groups on campus including Fellowship of Christian Athletes, debate societies, the Student Government Association, orientation, residential life on campus, and various other organizations.

 Delta Pis love to hang out together at Thursday night meetings, functions, or random gatherings wherever we happen to be.
 Sisters find it hard to go a day on campus without running into each other on the sidewalks or in the caf.
 We’ve often said (and heard it said) that Delta Pis are everywhere.
 Where there are Delta Pis, there is a good chance that Theta Chis are not far away.
 We are privileged to have called Theta Chi Epsilon our brother fraternity since our founding.
 Our groups enjoy joint functions, family dinners, and other unexpected events.